onflow/docs/docs/tools/clients/fcl-js/transactions.md

 Our Cadence code this time has a prepare statement, and we are using the `fcl.currentUser` when constructing our transaction.

 The `prepare` statement's arguments directly map to the order of the authorizations in the `authorizations` array.
-Four authorizations means four `AuthAccount`s as arguments passed to `prepare`.
+Four authorizations means four `&Account`s as arguments passed to `prepare`.
 In this case though there is only one, and it is the `currentUser`.

 These authorizations are important as you can only access/modify an accounts storage if you have the said accounts authorization.